 Does HIPAA Require the Use of a Virtual Private Network?

-HIPAA-covered entities (covered entities and business associates) should adopt and follow security measures to protect the confidentiality and integrity of electronic protected health information (ePHI) that is transmitted over a network.
+Under the HIPAA Security Rule, HIPAA-covered entities (covered entities and business associates) should adopt and follow security measures to prevent unauthorized access to ePHI, that is transmitted over an electronic communications network.

 Sensitive or protected data transmitted over a network should be protected from unauthorized access or disclosure.
 Data transmission safeguards must prevent modification or corruption, or alert in the event of data modification or corruption.